-Jandakot Airport covers an area of 622 ha and is located approximately 16 km south of the Perth City centre.
-Jandakot Airport is WA's major General Aviation airport.
-In addition to aviation operations, the airport contains a landside commercial development precinct and conservation precincts.
+Jandakot Airport covers an area of approximately 622 ha and is located approximately 16 km south of the Perth City centre.
+Jandakot airport is WA's major General Aviation airport.
+In addition to aviation operations, the airport contains 'ASCEND', a landside commercial development precinct, and conservation precincts.

-The conservation precincts of Jandakot Airport support a range of vegetation types, but primarily banksia woodland.
-Conservation significant species found in the conservation precincts include Carnaby's Black Cockatoo, Western Brush Wallaby, Grand Spider Orchid and Quenda (bandicoot).
-Quenda are also common in established gardens within the developed areas of Jandakot Airport .
+The conservation precincts of Jandakot Airport support a range of vegetation types, but primarily consists of banksia woodland.
+Conservation significant species found in the conservation precincts include the Carnaby's Cockatoo, Western Brush Wallaby, Quenda (bandicoot), and the Grand Spider Orchid.
+Note: Quenda are also common in established gardens within the developed areas of Jandakot Airport.